 The school is located along a narrow 3-meter-wide road, with the primary modes of transportation being walking and tricycles.
-The school is served by a single entry/exit point, which poses significant challenges for accessibility, especially during peak hours when students, parents, and other community members converge on the site.
 This narrow entry road not only creates potential congestion issues but also presents serious safety concerns, particularly in the event of emergencies where quick evacuation or access by emergency vehicles might be required.